 - The Arts Program supports performing artists with the creation and public performance of their work.

 - The Medical Research Program seeks to contribute to the prevention, diagnosis and treatment of disease by strengthening and supporting clinical research.

 - The Child Well-Being Program seeks to promote children’s healthy development and protect them from abuse and neglect.

 In the fall of 2007, DDCF also launched the African Health Initiative, with the goal of strengthening health systems in sub-Saharan Africa.

 The Building Bridges Program, whose mission is to support national efforts, working with U.S. Muslims, to increase mutual understanding and well-being among diverse populations for the benefit of building stronger, inclusive communities, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.

 The Museums and Centers

 In her will, Doris Duke expressed her wishes that three of her former properties be opened for public visitation and used for educational programs.
 Each of the following receive funding from and oversight by the Doris Duke Charitable Foundation.

-- Shangri La in Honolulu, Hawaii, which serves as a museum for the study of Islamic art and cultures.
+- Shangri La in Honolulu, Hawaii, which serves as a museum for learning about the global cultures of Islamic art and design.